Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Introduction

-The Government of Alberta is committed to ensuring that First Nations, Métis and Inuit in Alberta have equitable access to high-quality, timely, culturally appropriate and safe care that is free of Indigenous racism, and that Indigenous patient trust is restored in the Alberta health care system leading to improved Indigenous health outcomes for generations to come.
+The Government of Alberta is committed to ensuring that First Nations, Métis and Inuit in Alberta have equitable access to high-quality, timely, culturally appropriate and safe care that is free of Indigenous racism, and that Indigenous patient trust is restored in the Alberta health care system to improve data-driven Indigenous health outcomes for generations to come.

-The Indigenous Health Division is working to develop, leverage and strengthens relationships with First Nations, Métis and Inuit partners to ensure Indigenous peoples in Alberta have access to culturally appropriate and safe health care programs, and that each step of the health program, policy and service planning process includes Indigenous partners perspectives, and reflects patients’ unique health needs.
+The Indigenous Health Division is working to develop, leverage and strengthens relationships with First Nations, Métis and Inuit partners to ensure Indigenous Peoples in Alberta have access to culturally appropriate and safe health care programs and that each step of health program, policy and service planning process includes Indigenous partners perspectives, and reflects patients’ unique health needs.

 In focus